Scholarship & Awards

 To download the Student Scholarship Program Reference sheet which helps explain the student Scholarship Program eligibility click here.

-The ASIS Toronto Education Committee is proud to recognize the accomplishments of their finalists from the Scholarship and Award programs.
-These accomplishments are celebrated every fall at the Annual Law Enforcement and Security Practitioner Award Dinner.
-The finalists are contacted via invitation and provided details of the event as well as to confirm attendance.
+The ASIS Toronto Education Committee is proud to recognize to Scholarship and Award program recipients at the Annual Law Enforcement and Security Practitioner Awards luncheon on Thursday October 20th, 2016 at the annual CANASA Security Canada Central Conference.
+Recipients will be contacted via invitation and provided details of the event as well as to confirm attendance.

 The ASIS Toronto Education Committee offers a fantastic opportunity for any student in a Security Studies Program to participate in our writing competition.
 The writing competition allows a student to research, develop and write a meaningful academic paper on a selected security topic.
 The benefits of the writing competition for a student are many.
 These benefits include: